daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 - A customer gateway device is a physical device or software application
 - When you have both gateways, you can then establish an encrypted virtual private network (VPN)

-## VPC Peering

-VPC Peering is used to connect two VPCs privately using AWS network. **Must not have overlapping CIDR**.
-VPC Peering connection is **not transitive** (must be established for each VPC that needs to communicate with one another, does not inherit existing peerings).

-## VPC Endpoints

-Endpoints provide private access to AWS services within a VPC using a private network instead of the public network (www).
-This gives you enhanced security and lower latency to access AWS services.

-There are two kinds of endpoints:

-- VPC Endpoint Gateway: S3 and DynamoDB
-- VPC Endpoint Interface: Rest of AWS services

-## AWS PrivateLink (VPC Endpoint Service)

-Provides the most secure and scalable way to expose a service to other VPCs.
-Does not require VPC peering, internet gateway, NAT, route tables, etc.

-- Your VPC exposes an ENI (Elastic Network Interface)
-- Third party VPC exposes a network load balancer
-- You establish a private link between both VPCs

 ### Virtual Private Network (VPN)

 A virtual private gateway enables you to establish a virutal private network (VPN) connection between your VPC and a private network, such as an on-premise data center or internal corporate network. **It allows traffic into the VPC only if it is coming from an approved network**.
 However, it goes over the public internet and may have limited bandwidth, but relatively fast to setup.